It is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail.

 Helping Your Client Solve a Problem

-As a life coach one of our main objectives is to help guide a client from Point A to Point B in the most optimal way possible.
-Furthermore, it’s all about helping them become more resourceful in every situation, thereby assisting them to make more effective decisions about their life, problems and circumstances.
+As a life coach, one of our main objectives is to help guide a client from Point A to Point B in the most optimal way possible.
+Furthermore, it’s all about helping them become more resourceful in every situation, thereby assisting them to make more effective decisions about their life, problems, and circumstances.

-Typically, a client will hire a life coach because they are feeling dissatisfied about an aspect of their life.
+Typically, a client will hire a life coach because they are feeling dissatisfied with an aspect of their life.
 They either feel as though they are not living up to their full potential, or are struggling to overcome some kind of problem or emotional roadblock.

-For the purpose of this article, let’s take a look at problem solving and how you as a life coach can help your client work through a problem in an effective and optimal way using a series of steps and questions.
+For the purpose of this article, let’s take a look at problem-solving and how you as a life coach can help your client work through a problem in an effective and optimal way using a series of steps and questions.

 The process that we will discuss here is known as the Life Coaching Problem Solving Model.
 You can use this model whenever a client faces a problem.
 This model will help you to take your client through a series of steps and questions that will provide them with tremendous clarity about the problem they are dealing with.
 Moreover, it will allow them to work through this problem in the most optimal way possible.

-Along this journey you will of course be their guide.
+Along this journey, you will, of course, be their guide.
 You will guide them through each step and therefore need to be flexible in your approach.
-The list of steps and questions that follow are there to guide you as a life coach through this model, however it’s also important to adapt your approach depending on the answers that your client gives you at each stage of this process.
+The list of steps and questions that follow are there to guide you as a life coach through this model, however, it’s also important to adapt your approach depending on the answers that your client gives you at each stage of this process.

 With all this in mind, you can of course skip steps and refrain from asking certain questions.
 This is perfectly fine.
 No matter how you choose to use this model it’s important that in the end your client feels empowered to take positive action toward resolving their problem.
 If there is any hesitancy then you simply need to go back and try to be a little more thorough in your approach.
-Only in this way will you help lay down the foundations for successful problem solving.
+Only in this way will you help lay down the foundations for successful problem-solving.